yugenteabar/teabar/news/_posts/2022-09-06-treat-yourself-mums.md

 ---
 layout: post
-posted_on: 2022-09-06 10:38:14 +0000
+posted_on: 2022-09-06T10:38:14.000+00:00
-title: Treat yourself Mums
+title: Treat yourself mums!
 cover_image: "/uploads/treat-yourself-mums-cover.webp"

 ---
 It can be hard to find the perfect gift for mum.

-But believe us when we say, an afternoon tea with botomless sparkling , high quality tarts and specially curated loose-leaf teas is exactly what she will love.
-After all the years of burnt toast, cold english breakfast tea and necklaces made out of pasta, an afternoon of true indulgence is the perfect gift.

-Send her off to afternoon tea with her friends or make it a gift for yourself to and take her along yourself.
-At $120 a head, choice of either bottomless sparkling rose (+$30) or bottumless cold brew.
+But believe us when we say an afternoon tea with Champagne, high-quality tarts and specially curated loose-leaf teas is exactly what she will love.
+Send her off to afternoon tea with her friends or make it a gift for yourself too and take her along yourself.
+At $130pp, with a glass of Champagne & a hot tea selected by our tea sommelier expert.

+A pre-organised chocolate Bonbon Box & special note from mum can also be added on; email [info@yugenteabar.com.au](mailto:info@yugenteabar.com.au "mailto:info@yugenteabar.com.au") with your personalised message.
+There is no better way to thank her for all the ways that she has made your life special.

 Treat yourself Mums - Afternoon Tea Menu